AntonioND/ucity/readme.md

 you are interested please contact me at my email (antonio_nd@outlook.com).

 General to do list:
-- Simulation - Most parts are ready
+- Simulation
-  - Graphical output (wind power plants?...)
+  - Graphical output (wind power plants?)
 - Sample cities (compressed?)
 - Music, SFX - Allow to disable it from the options menu
 - Improve graphics